 You can run a UGC campaign even if you’re not an eCommerce business.
 All it takes is a little creative thinking.

 Here’s a great example from the PopUp Business School.

-For their campaign, they asked business owners, self-employed people, and people considering starting a business to join in.
-The photo challenge asked those people to share a photo that illustrated what they do (or want to do).
+They asked business owners, self-employed people, and people considering starting a business to join in for their campaign.
+The photo challenge asked those people to share a photo illustrating what they do (or want to do).

-With a global pandemic hitting tourist destinations pretty hard, it’s a challenge thinking of ways to promote those businesses.
-If you’re in that situation, you can use Cornish Horizons’s campaign as inspiration.
+With a global pandemic hitting tourist destinations pretty hard, it’s a challenge to think of ways to promote those businesses.
+You can use Cornish Horizons’s campaign as inspiration if you’re in that situation.

 They ran a photo contest asking participants to share a photo of their adventures with the company, using the #mycornishhorizon hashtag.
 Users also had to mention which of the brand’s properties they stayed in.